-S-TCP Specifications
+S-TCP Specification

 S-TCP must allow an application to establish a connection between a sender component and a receiver component.
 Once the connection is established, S-TCP must reliably transfer a stream of data from the sender to the receiver.
+Moreover, S-TCP must try to improve the link utilization by increasing the window size.

 The sender initiates the connection with a handshake similar to the three-way handshake of TCP.
 In the case of S-TCP, the handshake must only establish the state of one stream (sender to receiver).
-Therefore, a simple two-way handshake is sufficient (SYN, SYN-ACK).
+Therefore, a simple twoway handshake is sufficient (SYN, SYN-ACK).
 Similarly, S-TCP must allow the sender to explicitly shut down the connection with a closing handshake (FIN, FIN-ACK).